Teledyne e2v: Company history

-The company began in the early 1940s as a part of the Marconi group, manufacturing magnetrons for defence Radar systems.
-The company was first registered as a separate company in Chelmsford, Essex in 1947 under Semyon Aisenstein.
-Its initial name was the Phoenix Dynamo Co Ltd, though it immediately changed its name to English Electric Valve Company Ltd. In 1959 Bob Coulson established travelling-wave tube and microwave tube sections and they were producing ceramic hydrogen thyratrons as well.
+The company began in the early 1940s as a part of the Marconi group, manufacturing magnetrons for defence radar systems.
+The company was first registered as a separate company in Chelmsford, Essex in 1947 under Simeon Aisenstein.
+Its initial name was the Phoenix Dynamo Co Ltd, though it immediately changed its name to English Electric Valve Company Ltd.

+In 1959, Bob Coulson established travelling-wave tube and microwave tube sections, and they were producing ceramic hydrogen thyratrons as well.
 By this time EEV was the largest hi-tech manufacturing company in the UK.
-A year later they won an EMMY award for outstanding contribution to electronics technology in developing the 4½" orthicon tube.
+A year later they won an Emmy award for their outstanding contribution to electronics technology in developing the 4½" orthicon television camera tube.
 In 1961 they acquired the Associated Electrical Industries valve business based in Lincoln.
 Sir Charles Oatley was a director of the company from 1966 to 1985.

 In 1962, EEV opened its first office in America in Buffalo, NY.
-The company has received 13 Queen's Awards for Technology in its history, most recently in 2006 for low-light imaging devices and in 2004 for thyratrons for cancer radiotherapy treatment.
-Also, in 1972, they opened an office in Paris, France and in 1977 they opened another office in NY but this time in Elmsford.
-Keith Attwood, e2v's CEO from 1999 to 2013 led e2v through a short period as Marconi Applied Technologies, and then in 2002 he led a management buy out supported by 3i following the collapse of the Marconi group.
+In 1972, they opened an office in Paris, France and in 1977 they opened another office in Elmsford, New York.
+Keith Attwood, e2v's CEO from 1999 to 2013 led e2v through a short period as Marconi Applied Technologies, and then in 2002 he led a management buy-out supported by 3i following the collapse of the Marconi group.
 Following further growth under 3i, in 2004 the company floated on the London Stock Exchange.

-In 2017, e2v was acquired by Teledyne Technologies and changed its name to Teledyne e2v.
+In 2017, e2v was acquired by Teledyne Technologies who changed its name to Teledyne e2v.

 Business profile

-In its final annual report prior to acquisition, namely for the 12 months ending March 2016, e2v's turnover was £236.4 million, of which 44% was generated from its imaging division, 34% from radiofrequency (RF) power products and 22% from semi-conductors, and it employed around 1,600 staff across nine engineering facilities and six sales offices.
+In its final annual report prior to acquisition, namely for the 12 months ending March 2016, e2v's turnover was £236.4 million, of which 44% was generated from its imaging division, 34% from radio frequency (RF) power products and 22% from semiconductors, and it employed around 1,600 staff across nine engineering facilities and six sales offices.
 Its profit before tax for the same period was £37.6mn.

 Awards

-The company has received 13 Queen's Awards for Technology in its history, most recently in 2006 for low light imaging devices and in 2004 for thyratrons for cancer radiotherapy treatment.
-Hugh Menown, responsible for developing double-cathode and hollow anode thyratrons, was awarded the MBE in 1982.
-In 2013, e2v was awarded the Sir Arthur Clarke award for outstanding achievements by a team in space activities.
+The company has received 13 Queen's Awards for Technology, most recently in 2006 for low light imaging devices and in 2004 for thyratrons for cancer radiotherapy treatment.
+Hugh Menown, responsible for developing double-cathode and hollow anode thyratrons, was appointed MBE in 1982.
+In 2013, e2v received the Sir Arthur Clarke award for outstanding achievements by a team in space activities.